-Zuko was silent, taking in the scenery with a mixed look of sad remembrance.
+Zuko said nothing, taking in the scenery with a look of sad remembrance.
 She was about to ask how they intended to find where they needed to go while stuck in a lily field, when a powerful voice addressed them.

 "Welcome, living and dead, to the road of the past."

-Zuko and Katara spun around to see two things that were not there before: a long cobblestone road cutting a path through the fields and a vibrant spirit dressed in plum red Fire Nation robes.
-He was tall and pale, with long white hair and a matching beard.
+The teenagers spun around to find two things that were not there before: a long cobblestone road cutting a path through the fields and a vibrant spirit dressed in plum red Fire Nation robes.
+The spirit itself was tall and pale, with long white hair and a matching beard.

 The two benders exchanged confused glances and Avatar Roku slowly inclined his head, his hands hidden in the folds of his sleeves.